aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/macie/macie_org/README.md

 ## Introduction

 The Macie Organization solution will enable Amazon Macie by delegating administration to a member account within the Organization Management Account and configuring Macie within the delegated administrator account for all the existing and future AWS
 Organization accounts.
 Macie is also configured to send the findings to a central S3 bucket encrypted with a KMS key.
+Additionally, a daily Macie classification job can be created to analyze objects in Amazon Simple Storage Service (Amazon S3) general purpose buckets.

 ---